Sanches13/Minecraft-encryption-protocol/README.md

 ./simple-tcp-proxy 127.0.0.1 20000 127.0.0.1 25565
 ```

-Next, in the terminal of the game, enter the command */op Admin*:
+Next, in the terminal of the game, enter the command ```/op Admin```:

 ![PoC_1](./img/PoC_1.png)

-After sending the command, the administrator rights are assigned to a user named Admix:
+After sending the command, the administrator rights are assigned to a user named ```Admix```:

 ![PoC_2](./img/PoC_2.png)

 ## Risk assessment of vulnerability

-The assessment of the described vulnerability was carried out using the CVSS v3.1 system and amounted to 4.6, which corresponds to the average level of danger.
+The assessment of the described vulnerability was carried out using the CVSS v3.1 system and amounted to ```4.6```, which corresponds to the average level of danger.

 ![AoV](./img/AoV.png)